echo9407/House-Price-Prediction/README.md

 One of the figures we may find interesting is the one between 'TotalBsmtSF' and 'GrLiveArea'.
 In this figure, we can see the dots drawing a linear line, which almost acts like a border.
 It totally makes sense that the majority of the dots stay below that line.
 Basement areas can be equal to the above-ground living area, but it is not expected a basement area bigger than the above-ground living area.

 In addition, I take an extra look at OverallQual since it has the highest correlation rate with SalePrice.

+To summarize, I decide to use 8 key variables to predict the models: OverallQual, GrLivArea, TotalBsmtSF, TotRmsAbvGrd, GarageArea, FullBath, YearBuilt, YearRemodAdd.

+The next step is checking missing data.
+Many real-world data-sets may contain missing values for various reasons.
+They are often encoded as NaNs, blanks or any other placeholders.
+Training a model with a data-set that has a lot of missing values can drastically impact the machine learning model’s quality.

+We'll consider that when more than 15% of the data is missing, we should delete the corresponding variable and pretend it never existed.
+This means that we will not try any trick to fill the missing data in these cases.
+According to this, none of these variables seems to be very important since most of them are not aspects in which we think about when buying a house (maybe that's the reason why data is missing?).
+Moreover, looking closer at the variables, we could say that variables like 'PoolQC', 'MiscFeature' and 'FireplaceQu' are strong candidates for outliers, so we'll be happy to delete them.
+In addition, there are no NA values in my selected variables, I skipped the part of handling Null Values.
+However, it brings some major issue that I will discuss in the limitation part.

+---
+### 4. Modeling

+SalePrice is our target variable and also the dependent variable for prediction.
+Before building models to predict the outcome, SalePrice, there is a need to analyze the outcome itself.

+As we can see, the sale prices are right-skewed, this was expected because few people can afford highly expensive houses.

+In data normalization, I split the training, test, and validation data.

+Once the data is processed we will now proceed further to make our machine learning model.
+Next step would be the feature selection detailed in section c, and building models, including linear regression model, random forest model, and neural network model.

+**Linear Regression Model:**

+As our target variable is continuous we will fit a regression model to the dataset.
+The aim of this model is to minimize the sum of the squared residuals.
+Here I select 8 variables to fit into this model: OverallQual , GrLivArea , TotalBsmtSF , TotRmsAbvGrd , GarageArea , FullBath , YearBuilt , YearRemodAdd.
+I first find outliers and remove them in the dataset.
+Then I divide datasets into three parts -- training, test, and validation, to prepare for prediction later.
+Then I ran the model to calculate the RMSE.
+The RMSE for test data is the best result comparing to the other two.

+**Random Forest Model:**

+**Neural Network Model:**

+Variable used: OverallQual , GrLivArea , TotalBsmtSF , TotRmsAbvGrd , GarageArea , FullBath , YearBuilt , YearRemodAdd.

+---
+### 5. Consideration of feature Selection, transformations, or feature engineering steps

+As we discussed above, the distribution of 'SalePrice' is right-skewed which is positive.
+We would like to get the skewness factor as close to zero as possible.
+This can be accomplished by either removing outliers or transforming the variable.
+Removing outliers may be tricky as expertise in real estate is needed to assess whether outliers should be removed or not.
+Applying transformations is typically a safer option if it can deliver the desired outcome.
+In the case of positive skewness, log transformation does the trick.

+In addition, I use forward stepwise feature selection so that after each step in which a variable was added, all candidate variables in the model are checked to see if their significance has been reduced below the tolerance level.
+If a nonsignificant variable is found, it is removed from the model.

+---
+###